Prom1s1ngYoung/LeetCode/README.md

 # Dijkstra's Algorithm

+> It is a greedy algorithm
+>
+> Use two collections to store the vertices that have been chosen and have not been chosen
+>
+> Start from the source vertex, firstly there is only one vertex that can link to source node, that is itself.
+>
+> Each time find the smallest path.
+>
 > Two ways to calculate:
 >
 > 1. E * logE (E means the number of edges)